pataruco/jsd/web/public/slides/12-intro-to-firebase-and-crud.md

 ## Steps to create a new Firebase application

-**4.** After your app is registered copy the SDK script and configuration and add them to your html file.
+**4.** After your app is registered copy the SDK script and configuration and add them to your JavaScript file.

 <picture style="max-width: 90%; margin: 0 auto; display: block;">
   <img src="https://pataruco.s3.amazonaws.com/ga/jsd/4.png" alt="After your app is registered copy the SDK script and configuration and add them to your html file">